holochain/holochain-rust/README.md

 ### Docker

-We mostly use docker because it's easier to count on things working the expected way across platforms.
+However, we mostly use [docker](https://www.docker.com/) because it's easier to count on things working the expected way across platforms.

 The `docker` folder contains scripts to build and run docker images.